userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 We set the `plugin` to `nil` as we don't need Snapcraft to take any actions other than simply copying the contents of the installation directory into the snap during the *stage* and *prime* steps.

 Finally, KCalc expects to find the library file (*libcanberra-pulse.so*) and the sound effect (*Oxygen-Sys-App-Message.ogg*) in particular locations in the `/usr` directory, rather than the actual locations of those files in our snap.
-We can add a `layout` section to our Snapcraft file to create links between the *expected* and *actual* locations as below.
+We can add a `layout` section to our Snapcraft file to create links between the *expected* and *actual* locations.
 See [Snap layouts](/t/snap-layouts/7207) for more information.

 ```yaml
 layout: